Gyeongbu Line: History

-From the 1960s, road construction began to make road transport more attractive and faster.
-Although top speed rose to 110 km/h and the Seoul–Busan travel time along the Gyeongbu Line was reduced to 4 hours 50 minutes by June 10, 1969, on the parallel Gyeongbu Expressway, completed in 1970, travel time was only 4 hours to 4 hours 30 minutes.
-Korean National Railroad responded by introducing the Saemaul-ho class of elevated-comfort express trains on August 15, 1974. with the introduction of new streamlined diesel locomotives and then diesel multiple units in Saemaul-ho service, top speed was raised to 140 km/h and travel time was reduced to 4 hours 10 minutes with the timetable valid from November 16, 1985.
+Beginning in the 1960s, road construction began to make road transportation more attractive and faster.
+Although the top speed rose to 110 km/h and the Seoul–Busan travel time along the Gyeongbu Line was reduced to 4 hours 50 minutes by June 10, 1969, travel time was only 4 to 4 1/2 hours on the parallel Gyeongbu Expressway, completed in 1970.
+Korean National Railroad responded by introducing the Saemaul-ho class of elevated-comfort express trains on August 15, 1974.
+With the introduction of the new streamlined diesel locomotives and then diesel multiple units in the Saemaul-ho service, top speed was raised to 140 km/h and travel time was reduced to 4 hours 10 minutes with the timetable valid by November 16, 1985.

 Upgrade

-The Gyeongbu Line was extensively upgraded in parallel with the development of the Seoul Metropolitan Subway urban rapid transit system and the Korea Train Express (KTX) high-speed rail system from the 1970s.
+The Gyeongbu Line was widely improved in parallel with the development of the Seoul Metropolitan Subway urban rapid transit system and the Korea Train Express (KTX) high-speed rail system beginning in the 1970s.

 The Gyeongbu Line is six-tracked from Seoul to Guro, four-tracked from Guro to Cheonan, and double-tracked from Cheonan all the way to Busan.
 The entire line is electrified.

 Relationship with the KTX project

-The Seoul-Busan axis is Korea's main traffic corridor.
-In 1995, it housed 73.3% of Korea's population, and conducted 70% of the freight traffic and 66% of the passenger traffic.
+The Seoul–Busan axis is Korea's main traffic corridor.
+In 1995, it was home to 73.3% of Korea's population, and conducted 70% of the freight and 66% of passenger traffic.
 With both the Gyeongbu Expressway and Korail's Gyeongbu Line congested, the government saw the need to develop railways.
-The first proposals for a second Seoul-Busan railway line originated from a study prepared between 1972 and 1974 by experts of France's SNCF and Japan Railway Technical Service (JARTS) on a request from the IBRD.
+The first proposals for a second Seoul-Busan railway line originated from a study conducted between 1972 and 1974 by experts from France's SNCF and Japan Railway Technical Service (JARTS) from a request from the IBRD.
 A more detailed 1978-1981 study by KAIST, focusing on the needs of freight transport, also came to the conclusion that the necessary capacity for freight transport on the existing Gyeongbu Line could best be released by separating off long-distance passenger traffic on a parallel high speed passenger railway, which was then taken up in Korea's next Five Year Plan.

-Following the 1997 Asian Financial Crisis, the government decided to finish the Gyeongbu High Speed Railway (Gyeongbu HSR) in two phases, and upgrade and electrify the conventional Gyeongbu Line for KTX services on the sections paralleling the parts of the high-speed line not completed in the first phase.
+Following the 1997 Asian financial crisis, the government decided to finish the Gyeongbu High Speed Railway (Gyeongbu HSR) in two phases, and upgrade and electrify the conventional Gyeongbu Line for KTX services on the sections paralleling the parts of the high-speed line not completed in the first phase.

 Plans foresaw the development of the Gyeongbu Line into a high-capacity freight corridor after the completion of the second phase of the Gyeongbu HSR.
 At the time of the opening of the Daegu–Busan section of the high-speed line on November 1, 2010, capacity available for freight trains on the conventional line was expected to increase by a factor of 7.7, while the capacity for passenger transport in the entire corridor increased by a factor of 3.4.